Argentina's Gago may miss World Cup with knee injury

 "The midfielder suffered a grade two sprain in his left knee, with partial lesion of the collateral medial ligament," Boca said on their official website (www.bocajuniors.com.ar).

-Club doctors recommended the knee be immobilized for two weeks and that Gago, who will miss the rest of the Argentine season, which ends in mid-May, should then begin rehabilitation.
+Club doctors recommended the knee be immobilised for two weeks and that Gago, who will miss the rest of the Argentine season, which ends in mid-May, should then begin rehabilitation.

 Argentina play Bosnia-Herzegovina in Rio de Janeiro in their opening Group F match on June 15.
 They also face Iran and Nigeria in the group.